 - Compliance Management – Regulatory compliance can often drive OT security decision-making, and organizations often struggle to monitor their adherence to compliance.
-A third-party partner can take on this labor-intensive task, identifying gaps and allowing the manufacturer to focus more on their core business of efficient production.
+A third-party partner can take on this labor-intensive task, identifying gaps and allowing industrial companies to focus more on their core business of efficient production.

 - Performance Management – As the MSS system matures, consistent and regularly scheduled reviews occur to assess the previous month’s cybersecurity-related events.
 The third-party partner offers ideas on how to continually improve the organization’s cybersecurity posture.

-Together, these MSS elements provide a foundation of cybersecurity management for businesses and manufacturers to confidently mitigate their level of digital and cyber risk.
+Together, these MSS elements provide a foundation of cybersecurity management for industrial companies to confidently mitigate their level of digital and cyber risk.

 Global manufacturers like Schneider Electric™ are uniquely positioned to provide cyber protection to help ensure resilient operations.
 Our MSS experts have already applied their cybersecurity skills to over 200 internal global manufacturing plants and distribution centers.